Randy Keys: ServiceTitan Wins in Onboarding, Reporting, Planning

 Keys has one last opinion regarding ServiceTitan, regarding price.

-“If you’re looking at moving from SuccessWare, you get what you pay for,” he says.
+“You get what you pay for,” he says.
 “If you paid one price and you still have that software, guess what?
 They’re probably not working on improving that software.
 ServiceTitan costs more.
 But you get what you pay for.
 That’s my opinion.”

 ServiceTitan is a comprehensive home and commercial services business software solution built specifically to help companies streamline their operations, boost revenue, and achieve growth.
 Our award-winning, cloud-based platform is trusted by more than 100,000+ contractors across the country.